percona/pxb-docs/docs/take-streaming-backup.md

 ## Use streaming

-To utilize the streaming feature, run the `--stream` option.
+To utilize the streaming feature, you need to employ the `--stream` option, specifying the stream format (xbstream).
+Specifying the stream format (xbstream) is optional, starting with Percona XtraBackup 8.0.33-28.

 ```{.bash data-prompt="$"}
 $ xtrabackup --stream=xbstream